This guide captures the baseline operating model we recommend for production usage.Documentation Index

 - any workflow where users expect “undo last prompt” behavior.

-Create one branch per user session/chat/run instead of mixing multiple sessions on one branch.
+Create one bookmark per user session/chat/run instead of mixing multiple sessions onmain.
 Each session can evolve independently, and you can merge or discard without affecting parallel work.
-Recommended naming:session/<session-id> or proposal/<feature-name>-<run-id>.

-Keep branches temporary.
-Merge approved work quickly and delete abandoned branches.
-Short-lived branches reduce drift frommain, lower conflict rates, and make reviews easier because diffs stay small.
+Keep session/proposal bookmarks temporary.
+Merge approved work quickly and delete abandoned bookmarks.
+Short-lived bookmarks reduce drift frommain, lower conflict rates, and make reviews easier because diffs stay small.

-Use a proposal branch for all non-trivial changes, then show users a diff before merge:- Agent writes to a proposal branch.
+Use a proposal bookmark for all non-trivial changes, then show users a diff before merge:- Agent writes changes on a proposal bookmark.

-main. - On reject, keep the branch for iteration or discard it.
+main. - On reject, keep the bookmark for iteration or delete it.